olczi095/fitfoodfeed/README.md

 ### Upcoming Segments:
 - 🛒 e-commerce platform
 - 👩‍💻 mini social networking site

-The code includes type hints and unit tests written with unittest, but the tests will be modified with Faker and Factory Boy.
+The implementation incorporates type hints and unit tests written with unittest, but the tests will be modified with Faker and Factory Boy.

 _The code has been written according to TDD principles since commit 5acc9d4 from 19-07-23_